kth130/smileycoinjs/README.md

 # Smileycoinjs

-This implementation is supposed to function as an intermediary between a client and a Smileycoin node(or any other node for that matter).
-It helps by making the function call for you so that you only have to provide the inputs.
-This makes communication with a wallet using JavaScript much easier for you.
-By providing the API for most operations, one could also design a web-based wallet of sorts, and include whatever information you want there.
+This package provides an API for interacting with a Smileycoin node(or supposedly any other node for that matter).
+This makes communication with a wallet using JavaScript much easier for you, by providing the API for most operations.

+One possible use case could be to design a browser-based wallet of sorts, and include whatever information you want there.

 ## How to use